project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/content_checklist_configuration.md

 ### User Interface Details

 #### UI Display with Default Configurations
-The UI display when there are no configurations set for the checklist is as described:
+The UI display, when there are no configurations set for the checklist, is as described:
 <br>1.
-When requesting changes to content, an information message "Please detail the required changes in the comments" is displayed over the comment box.
+When requesting changes to content, an information message <b>Please detail the required changes in the comments</b> is displayed over the comment box.
 On entering comments here, the <b>Request Changes</b> button is enabled
 <br>2.
 When publishing reviewed content, a confirmation message <b>Are you sure you want to publish?</b> is displayed.
 The <b>Publish</b> button is enabled and reviewer clicks the button to publish content

 #### UI Display with Customized Configurations
-The UI display when configurations are set for the checklist is as described:
+The UI display, when configurations are set for the checklist, is as described:
 <br>1.
-When requesting changes to content:
-<br>&emsp;a) The configured checklist is displayed with a comment box.
-The reviewer must select atleast one checkbox to enable <b>Request Changes</b> button
+When requesting changes to content, the configured checklist is displayed with a comment box.
+The reviewer must select atleast one checkbox and provide comments in the comment box to enable <b>Request Changes</b> button
-<br>&emsp;b) In case of default API failure, an error message
 <br>2.
-When publishing reviewed content:
-<br>&emsp;a) The configured checklist is displayed with a comment box.
-The reviewer must slect atleast one checkbox to enable <b>Publish</b> button
+When publishing reviewed content, the configured checklist is displayed with a comment box.
+The reviewer must select atleast one checkbox to enable <b>Publish</b> button
-<br>&emsp;b) In case of default API failure, an error message <b>Something went wrong.
-Please try again later</b> is displayed

-#### UI Display with API Calls
-The UI display when there are APIs calls excecuted to configure the checklist is as described:

-<br>1.
-In case of default API failure, when requesting changes to content or when publishing reviewed content, an error message stating the same is displayed
+<br>3.
+In case of any system failure, when requesting changes to content or when publishing reviewed content, an error message <b>.Something went wrong.
-<br>2.When configurations are set for the checklist, and there is an API failure, when requesting changes to content or when publishing reviewed content, the  error <b>.Something went wrong.
 Please try again later</b> is displayed

 ### Configuring Review Checklist
 * Use the create/update form API with the following API request